Oxford Day 2021 Cancelled

-With heavy hearts, we decided to cancel Oxford Day 2020.
+With heavy hearts, we decided to again cancel Oxford Day for 2021.
 Below is a description of our annual event and how we put it together.
-Please read on and plan to join us on Saturday, April 23, 2021.
+Please read on and plan to join us on Saturday, April 22, 2022.

 Start the day off with the Hospice Memorial Walk, grab breakfast to go at Town Park, enter the canine members of your family in the Dog Walk and Dog Show.
 Bring the young children to Family Hour for games, prizes and more.
 The Parade starts at 11 and marches right along Morris Street.
 Watch for the piper who leads off an assortment of floats, fire engines, bands, old cars, walkers and animals—it’s always uniquely Oxford!